Welcome to Open Security Summit 2019

-We highly recommend appointing a timekeeper at the beginning of the meeting to warn speakers five minutes or so before the deadline for the next part of the session, in order to keep things moving and on schedule.
+We highly recommend appointing a timekeeper at the beginning of the meeting to warn speakers five minutes or so before the deadline for the next part of the session, to keep things moving and on schedule.

 Working Session Outcomes

-The point of the summit is to create concrete deliverables from each working session.
+The point of the Summit is to create concrete deliverables from each working session.
 These deliverables can take many forms.
 It is vital that each working session has a definition of done.

 We will observe a Vendor Neutrality policy at this conference.
 Please do not use the working sessions as a place to pitch your product.
-Maintaining neutrality enhances the value of collaborative tone of this week.
+Maintaining neutrality enhances the value of the collaborative tone of this week.

 Dynamic sessions are scheduled but do not have a leader or deliverables expected.
 They are envisaged as organic and dynamic dinner or post-dinner round-table conversations.
 The topic of conversation could also be prompted by one of the earlier scheduled sessions.

 Evening sessions take place at villas.
-There are scheduled topics, but debate will, more than likely, evolve organically.
+There are scheduled topics, but the debate will, more than likely, evolve organically.